Arunkumarravik/Aws_data_engineering_tools/AWS_S3.markdown

     Replicates only when the replication is on

     if you want to replicate the older files you want to use s3 batch replications
+### S3 storage class:

+    durability ==> out of 10 million files we will loss 1 file in 10000 years in s3**,99.9..
+11 9's **

+    Availability ==> not avilable for 53 minutes a year

+    glacier=> It is used for archiving / backup purpose

+    **for a good understanding you can reefer to the Aws S3 UI , by viewing the properties of the Object**